rohithreddy1095/flappy-fish/EXPLAIN.md

 ## State Management

-The game uses React's useState and useEffect hooks for state management and side effects:
+The game uses React's useState and useEffect hooks for state management and side effects in the App component:

-- useState: Manages game state, score, fish position, and pipe positions.
+- useState: Manages the GameEngine instance and the current game state.
 - useEffect:
   - Sets up the game loop interval
   - Handles window resizing
   - Sets up and cleans up event listeners for keyboard input

+The GameEngine class manages its own internal state, which is accessed by the App component through the getState method.

 ## Responsive Design

 The game is designed to be responsive, adapting to different screen sizes:

-- Window height is tracked and updated on resize.
+- Window height is tracked and updated on resize, and passed to the GameEngine.
 - Game objects and speeds are scaled relative to the window height.

 ## User Input